bool3max/quizz/README.md

 * The `quiz_client_should_randomize_order` column in the `quizzes` table currently has no effect.
 The user can alter its value during the creation of a new quiz, and its value is returned by the API, however it has no effect on the order of the questions in the rendered DOM.
 I may implement support for it in the future.

-* Currently the Heroku application runs on a free tier, using the builtin development Werkzeug server, with `FLASK_ENV=production`.
-This is not optimal, and I should switch to a production-ready WSGI server soon.
+* Currently the application is hosted on a Heroku free tier, which runs on an ephemeral filesystem whose contents get cleared *at least* once every 24 hours.
+In addition to that, Heroku "dynos" each run on different filesystems with their own copies of the files.
+As such, SQLite3 is not a good choice when hosting on Heroku.
+I may migrate to a different db such as PostgreSQL soon.